Butler vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Butler Performance Insights

-- The Bulldogs outscore opponents by 14.6 points per game (scoring 84.7 points per game to rank 27th in college basketball while giving up 70.1 per contest to rank 162nd in college basketball) and have a +161 scoring differential overall.
+- The Bulldogs average 84.7 points per game (27th in college basketball) while allowing 70.1 per contest (162nd in college basketball).
+They have a +161 scoring differential overall and outscore opponents by 14.6 points per game.

-- Butler wins the rebound battle by 2.8 boards on average.
-It collects 38.4 rebounds per game, which ranks 102nd in college basketball, while its opponents pull down 35.6 per outing.
+- The 38.4 rebounds per game Butler averages rank 103rd in the nation, and are 2.8 more than the 35.6 its opponents pull down per contest.

-- Butler knocks down 8.6 three-pointers per game (86th in college basketball), while its opponents have made 7.6 on average.
+- Butler hits 8.6 three-pointers per game (86th in college basketball), while its opponents have made 7.6 on average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.